ajuliar/StudioDanceTracker/README.md

 #  StudioDanceTracker

 The idea of this project came from a personal motivation to support my sisters, who run a dance studio in Brazil.
-Understanding their requirement for an effective system to handle classes and student information, the StudioDanceTracker was created.
+Understanding their requirement for an effective system to handle classes and student information, the **StudioDanceTracker** was created.
 The app is an application designed for the management of student data and class administration within a dance studio environment.

-#H2 Table of Contents

 # About Me